geoffreyp/OptimisationAlbumPhoto/README.md

 - For launch 40 times a Hill Climber with greyavg function in debug mode : <br>
 ``` ~$ ./execute.sh greyavg hc 40 0 true```

-You can now open in yout favorite web browser the website in the folder html/
+You can now open in your favorite web browser the website in the folder html/

 ____
 ## Algorithms used